CloudCompare/CloudComPy/README.md

 Python wrapper for CloudCompare

 ## What is CloudComPy?
 This project is a draft of what could be a Python module to interface to CloudCompare, of equivalent level to the command mode of CloudCompare.

 There are still few features available in this prototype, the idea is to collect feedback from interested users to guide future developments.

 Here is an example of a Python script:

 ```
-import sys

-from PyQt5.QtWidgets import QApplication                       # create a Qt application,
-app = QApplication(sys.argv)                                   # CloudCompare relies on Qt
-import cloudCompare as cc                                      # import the CloudCompare module
+import cloudComPy as cc                                                # import the CloudComPy module
-cc.initNumpy.init()                                            # to do once before dealing with numpy
+cc.initCC()                                                            # to do once before dealing with plugins

 cloud = cc.loadPointCloud("myCloud.xyz")                               # read a point cloud from a file
 print("cloud name: %s"%cloud.getName())

-res=cc.computeCurvature(cc.GAUSSIAN_CURV, 0.05, [cloud])       # compute curvature as a scalar field
+res=cc.computeCurvature(cc.CurvatureType.GAUSSIAN_CURV, 0.05, [cloud]) # compute curvature as a scalar field
 nsf = cloud.getNumberOfScalarFields()
 sfCurv=cloud.getScalarField(nsf-1)
 cloud.setCurrentOutScalarField(nsf-1)
 filteredCloud=cc.filterBySFValue(0.01, sfCurv.getMax(), cloud)         # keep only the points above a given curvature

-ok = filteredCloud.exportCoordToSF((False, False, True))       # Z coordinate as a scalar Field
+ok = filteredCloud.exportCoordToSF(False, False, True)                 # Z coordinate as a scalar Field
 nsf = cloud.getNumberOfScalarFields()
 sf1=filteredCloud.getScalarField(nsf-1)
 mean, var = sf1.computeMeanAndVariance()

 # using Numpy...

-coordinates = filteredCloud.toNpArray(True)                    # coordinates as a numpy array
+coordinates = filteredCloud.toNpArrayCopy()                            # coordinates as a numpy array
 x=coordinates[:,0]                                                     # x column
 y=coordinates[:,1]
 z=coordinates[:,2]

 f=(2*x-y)*(x+3*y)                                                      # elementwise operation on arrays

 asf1=sf1.toNpArray()                                                   # scalar field as a numpy array
-sf1.fromNpArray(f)                                             # replace scalar field values by a numpy array
+sf1.fromNpArrayCopy(f)                                                 # replace scalar field values by a numpy array

 res=cc.SavePointCloud(filteredCloud,"myModifiedCloud.bin")             #save the point cloud to a file
 ```

 As you can see, it is possible to read and write point clouds, access scalar fields from Numpy (with or without copy of data), call some CloudCompare functions to transform point clouds.

 The list of available functions should quickly grow.